-GCSE Maths now starts in year 9 and is broadly comprised of three strands - Geometry and Measures, Number and Algebra, Statistics and Probability.
+GCSE Maths starts in year 9 and is broadly comprised of three strands - Geometry and Measures, Number and Algebra, Statistics and Probability.
 Students learn how to use and apply mathematics.
 There is no coursework for Maths at GCSE level.
-There has been big changes to the GCSEs across all subjects with Maths and English leading this change with new style exams in May/June 2017.
-There is some additional content in the exams and instead of being graded A* to G they will now be graded from 9 to 1 (9 being the highest grade).
-There is a greater emphasis on problem solving and functional elements of Maths.
+As with all of the GCSEs, the grades go from 9 to 1 (9 being the highest grade).
+The exams have an emphasis on problem solving and functional elements of Maths.
 This means there can be more than one way of getting a solution.
-Another change is that there will now be three exams rather than the usual two.
-Each exam will be an hour and a half with the first paper being a non-calculator one.
+The students sit three exams at the end of year 11.
+Each exam is an hour and a half with the first paper being a non-calculator one.

 At A Level the pupils study Pure Mathematics (for example, algebraic methods, trigonometry, vectors and calculus) and units of work on Statistics and Mechanics.
 The pupils are examined at the end of year 13, sitting two papers on the pure content and one combined statistics and mechanics paper.
 The number of students wishing to study mathematics has been steadily increasing and we also offer a full Further Mathematics A level course to really extend our most promising mathematicians.